-1 In the following Call Knock-Out and Put Knock-Out.
+1 Referred to below as Call Knock-Out or Put Knock-Out Warrants.

 Up to (and including) the maturity date, the investor thus always faces the risk of complete loss of the purchase price paid for the Warrant including any transaction costs incurred, even if the corresponding barrier was not reached until shortly before the maturity date.